MaryemHadjWannes/BlockchainAssessment/README.md

   // Get transaction status
   const status = await dchain.getTxStatus(txid);
   ```
+  - The Odyssey connection is established by creating an instance of Odyssey with the target network ID, host, and port.
+  Using the D-Chain API, we retrieve the latest block or create and issue transactions on the network.

   Using Web3.js (Alternative Approach - just to get the tx hash and see it in the https://testnet.odysseyscan.com/)
   ```javascript
   // Successful implementation using Web3.js